Panther4242/VibeCast-V3/README.md

 # 🎵 VibeCast V3

 Welcome to **VibeCast V3**, the next-generation music player designed to make your listening experience seamless, personalized, and full of vibes.
 Whether you're chilling, working, or partying, VibeCast V3 brings your favorite tracks to life.
+(PC ONLY FOR NOW)

 ---